genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/11_integrate-fix-gateway.md

     </customFieldsOutbound>
 </fixConnection>
 ```
+#### Create a QFiXJ config

 Create a QFIXJ config for the FIX gateway.
 This file is used to configure the QuickFIXJ library directly and uses a properties file format.
-For more details on QuickFIXJ configuration, refer to the library documentation [here](https://www.quickfixj.org/usermanual/2.3.0/usage/configuration.html).
+For more details on QuickFIXJ configuration, refer to the [library documentation](https://www.quickfixj.org/usermanual/2.3.0/usage/configuration.html).

 ```text
 [SESSION]
 BeginString=FIX.4.4